ubirch/ubirch-testkit/README.md

         >* For more configuration options, see [the TestKit manual](TestKit.md).

 1. Upload the program to your device again to transfer the `config.json` to the internal flash of the GPy.
-    - Connect the Pycom device to your computer via USB and watch Pymakr console in your IDE.
+    - Connect the board to USB if you haven't already and watch the Pymakr console in your IDE.
+It will print the messages from the testkit code running, possibly giving errors about the incorrect configuration.
+Press `CTRL-C` to stop any running code.
 If it worked, you should see the following output:
       ```
-      Connecting to /dev/ttyACM0...

       >>>
       ```
-    - Press the Pymakr `UPLOAD` button.
+    - Press the Pymakr `UPLOAD` button to upload the updated `config.json` which you created in the project's `src` folder.

-You should now see the testkit code running in the pymakr console and the boards LED cycle through different colors.
+You should now see the properly configured Testkit code running in the pymakr console and the boards LED cycle through different colors.
 You can now head over to [the TestKit manual](TestKit.md) to learn how to use your testkit.

 ### Support
 Please feel free to contact [our helpdesk](https://ubirch.atlassian.net/servicedesk/customer/portal/1) for support.